IAG win over trade union in boost to Aer Lingus bid

 Senior government ministers have said they are not yet convinced on the merits of selling as a government-appointed group prepares a report on its options.
 Resistance is especially strong among members of the junior coalition partner the Labour Party ahead of tough elections next year.

-But one senior member of the center party, which has close trade union links, said on Sunday that the state should sell.
+But one senior member of the centre-left party, which has close trade union links, said on Sunday that the state should sell.

 "Before we heard from Walsh, my tentative disposition was not to sell," Pat Rabbitte, a former Labour leader and minister before a reshuffle last year, wrote in the Sunday Business Post newspaper.